malmgrenola/square-circles/README.md

 1. As a customer, I want to be able to view and list all products so that I can decide what to purchase.
    1. Upon entering the site, users are greeted with a clean and easily readable navigation bar to go to the page of their choice.
-2. As an customer, I want to be able to view the totals of my purchases so that I can spend a little more without over budget.
+2. As a customer, I want to be able to view the totals of my purchases so that I can spend a little more without over budget.
    1. In the navigation bar the user can navigate to the current basket where the total cost is displayed.
 3. As a site user, I want to come in direct contact so I can ask any questions.
    1. On every page located in the bottom right of the current browser window there is a chat icon that can be pressed.
-By pressing the button a small chat window appears where the user can communicate the park site staff.
+By pressing the button a small chat window appears where the user can communicate with the park site staff.
-4. As a site user, I want to get an error message if the url is wrong, so I know that the page does not exists.
+4. As a site user, I want to get an error message if the url is wrong, so I know that the page does not exist.
-   1. if user navigates to a [faulty page](https://square-circles.herokuapp.com/nopagehere) a page not found message will automatically be visible.
+   1. if the user navigates to a [faulty page](https://square-circles.herokuapp.com/nopagehere) a page not found message will automatically be visible.
-5. As a site user, I want to see the current weather so I know if I need to wear full jacket or shorts when visiting.
+5. As a site user, I want to see the current weather so I know if I need to wear a full jacket or shorts when visiting.
-   1. When entering the site the user can rad the current weather in the `today's weather`section.
+   1. When entering the site the user can read the current weather in the `today's weather`section.
-6. As a site user, I want to use a interactive map, so I can get an overview of the different pitches type.
+6. As a site user, I want to use an interactive map, so I can get an overview of the different pitch types.
-   1. In the sites navigation bar the user can select `MAP`.
+   1. In the site's navigation bar the user can select `MAP`.
    2. Above the interactive map the user can select parameters that will highlight the pitches with corresponding parameters.
    3. The site user can see the total of how many pitches have the current selected parameters updated automatically.
    4. It's possible for the site user to hover over each pitch to see details
 7. As a site user, I want to find the park on social media, so I can follow the park and it's visitors.
-   1. Within the footer located on every page there is links to the social media accounts, when used, links opens up in new browser window.
+   1. Within the footer located on every page there are links to the social media accounts, when used, links open up in a new browser window.

 #### Test Registration and user accounts goals

-1. As an site user, I Want to be able to register for an account so that I can have a personal account and be able to view my details.
+1. As a site user, I Want to be able to register for an account so that I can have a personal account and be able to view my details.
    1. As a first time visiting site user it is possible to select the sign up button found in the navigation bar.
-   2. By filling out and submit the sign up form the user can be able to view future details.
+   2. By filling out and submitting the sign up form the user can be able to view future details.
-2. As an site user, I Want to be able to login and logout so that I can access my personal account information.
+2. As a site user, I Want to be able to login and logout so that I can access my personal account information.
    1. From the navigation bar it is possible to select sign in.
    2. By filling out and submit the required parameters user will be logged into the site
    3. The navigation bar now have a `My Page` option the user can select to access account information
-   4. The navigation bar now also have the `sign out` option that can be selected.
+   4. The navigation bar now also has the `sign out` option that can be selected.
    5. From the sign out page user can press the sign out button to fully logout.
-3. As an site user, I Want to be able to recover my password in case i forget it so that I can recover access to my account.
+3. As a site user, I Want to be able to recover my password in case I forget it so that I can recover access to my account.
    1. From the sign in page it is possible to select `forgot password`.
    2. In the password reset form it is possible to provide a valid email address and press the `Reset My Password` button.
    3. User will get an email containing a link to reset the password.
    4. Clicking the email link takes the user to the Password Reset Page, where a new password can be provided.
-4. As an site user, I Want to be able to have a personalized user profile so I can view my personal order history and reservations.
+4. As a site user, I Want to be able to have a personalized user profile so I can view my personal order history and reservations.
-   1. On site users `My Page` order history is available in a list format.
+   1. On-site users `My Page` order history is available in a list format.
-   2. by clicking a history order, user can view the order details.
+   2. by clicking a history order, the user can view the order details.

 #### Test Sorting and searching goals

-1. As an site user, I Want to be able to list the products so that I can quickly identify the best priced product and identify the category.
+1. As a site user, I Want to be able to list the products so that I can quickly identify the best priced product and identify the category.
    1. The site navigation bar contains the main products for the site user.
    2. Each navbar product item displays the categories found in the top of the products page.
-2. As an site user, I Want to be able to sort the list of products so that I can quickly find what Im looking for.
+2. As a site user, I Want to be able to sort the list of products so that I can quickly find what I'm looking for.
-   1. On products page there is a `Sort by` drop down button that can be used to sort the current list seen.
+   1. On the products page there is a `Sort by` drop down button that can be used to sort the current list seen.
-3. As an site user, I Want to be able to search for a product by name or description so that I can find a specific product I'd like to purchase.
+3. As a site user, I Want to be able to search for a product by name or description so that I can find a specific product I'd like to purchase.
    1. From the navbar it is possible to provide a search term and hit enter.
    2. All found products will be displayed.
    3. Title and description on each product will highlight the search term used.
-4. As an site user, I Want to be able to see what I've searched for and the number of results so I can quickly see whether the product I want is available.
+4. As a site user, I Want to be able to see what I've searched for and the number of results so I can quickly see whether the product I want is available.
    1. in the top of the products page the number of found items is displayed.

 #### test Purchasing and checkout goals